AthleteX-DAO/athletex-sops/Strategic_Plan.md

 -------------

 AthleteX's mission is to become a free, public decentralized market for the trading of athlete performance.
-// free is not capital efficient, i think we mean free in terms of freedom such as openly accessible / censorship resistance Based on our recent conversations with Paul, Christian, and each other we can refine the above mission statement into the following:
-AthleteX's mission is to become a public cornerstone for athlete monetization - an NIL marketplace, fantasy sports platform, and trading card studio for athletes, fans, and brands.

 2023 Breakthrough Goals